-How frequently you should change your air filters can depend on the following:
+How regularly you need to change the air filters may be on the following:

-- Air filter kind
+- Air filter style

-- Total indoor air quality
+- Overall indoor air quality

 - Number of pets